coledetrick/AWSMultitierAutomation/README.md

 # AWSMultitierAutomation
 Automated provisioning of a core multitier aws infrastructure.
 TODO
-- Move everything from main.tf -> variables.tf
-- Create terraform.yml and figure out how to get things running on GitHub actions.
 - Create architectural diagram
 - Figure out README-> lessons learned, important info for people to read
 - Blog post running the program , link the blog and repo then post to linkedin.